TudorZgimbau/portfolio/src/pages/projects/bytecrowds.md

 ---
 layout: "../../layouts/Project.astro"
 title: "Bytecrowds"
-description: "The project page of Bytecrowds, an easy-to-use, real-time, serverless code-sharing platform with a minimalist design and its own analytics engine."
+description: "The project page of Bytecrowds, a free, open-source, real-time platform that allows you to share and enforce authorization for code snippets.
+Adopting the serverless architecture and its own, privacy-respecting analytics engine, it offers a reliable and secure way to quickly obtain sharable links of code."
 keywords: "portfolio, project, real-time, code-sharing, serverless, minimalist"
 ---